-Falsification of timesheets will be considered a breach of The NMC Code and will be referred to Professional Suitability proceedings within the University and may result in discontinuation of studies.
-You may also be referred for investigation under NHS Counter Fraud procedures.
+Falsification of timesheets will be considered a breach of The Code and will be referred to Professional Suitability proceedings within the University and may result in discontinuation of studies.

 Timesheets are submitted along with the assessment documentation at the end of each placement using the guidance in the practice module handbook.
 The practice module team checks and verifies your documentation and timesheets and then your practice hours are recorded on ARC.
-If you have a query about your practice hours once recorded on ARC please contact Cliff.Woolley@uwe.ac.uk in PPO.
+If you have a query about your practice hours once recorded on ARC please contact helena.Golunska@uwe.ac.uk